Sunday, January 04, 2009

 Werewolves of London - Warren Zevon: A-hoooo !!!
 Another favourite…"littleoldladygot mutilatedlatelastnight…" "his hair was perfect" etc. I think it's actually illegal to dislike this song.

 Intervention - Arcade Fire: Three in a row for the tunes that I know!
 There are people who don’t ‘get’ Arcade Fire, but it’s more surprising to me that so many people do.
 I couldn’t believe they were selling out Arenas last year.
 I think they stay the right side of self indulgent and carry off the bombast.
-This is probably the 'biggest'
+This is probably the 'biggest' song on the CD and comes in at just about the perfect point.

 This Side of the Blue - Joanna Newsom: Now, here’s where the blind testing comes into it’s own - I had scribbled down ‘American Stina Nordenstam?’ and enjoyed this track - even though my previous attempt at listening to Joanna Newsom ended badly, I really couldn't bear her voice, 'cats in a sack' and all that…maybe I need to go back and try again, because this isn‘t half bad.
 Still haven't worked out what's going on in it lyrically, so am not likely to get bored with it any time soon.